Exact mean integrated squared error and bandwidth selection for kernel distribution function estimators: Main results

 \subsection{Analysis of MISE}

-This section provides a brief analysis of MISE using the fifteen NM distributions shown in Figure \ref{Fig:MWNMdens1-15} as examples (see Table 1 of MW for the definitions of these mixtures).
+This section provides a brief analysis of MISE using the fifteen NM distributions shown in Figure \ref{Fig:MWNMdens1-15} as examples; see \citet[Table 1]{marron1992} the definitions of these mixtures.

 Since MISE itself is not a unitless quantity, it is natural to perform comparisons relative to the MISE of the EDF; hereinafter the relative MISE, in percentages.
 Indeed, if MISE of a kernel estimator is larger than that of the EDF, KDFE loses much of its appeal, even though a case can still be made for the benefits offered by smoothness alone.
 On the other hand, if an estimator achieves (or is reasonably close to) the infeasible minimum MISE,

 \citep[Proposition 2]{abdous1993}, one can be satisfied that no further improvements are possible (or are of practical interest).
 Relative $\MISE^{\ast}$ is shown as dashed lines in Figure \ref{Fig:RelOptMISE.1} (left vertical axes).
-One immediate observation to be made is that for some distributions the best achievable reduction in MISE is quite small; e.g. for distributions \#3\&4 and sample sizes more than about one thousand, no more than 2-3\% reduction is possible.
+One immediate observation to be made is that for some distributions the best achievable reduction in MISE is quite small; e.g., for distributions \#3\&4 and sample sizes more than about one thousand, no more than 2-3\% reduction is possible.
 Nonetheless, for the small sample sizes the available improvement in MISE is substantial.
 Of course, any such improvement comes from a decrease in variance at the cost of introducing a non-zero bias.